-It is normal to have worries and doubts from time to time.
-After all, these emotions are a part of being human.
-We all second-guess ourselves from time to time.
-But for people with obsessive-compulsive disorder or OCD, these worries and doubts become so extreme that they can take over the lives of those struggling.
+It is normal to have worries and doubts sometimes.
+These emotions are a part of being human.
+Humans often second-guess themselves from time to time.
+But for teens with obsessive-compulsive disorder (OCD), these worries and doubts become so extreme that they can take over their lives.

-Massachusetts Center for Adolescent Wellness offers OCD treatment for adolescents.
+Massachusetts Center for Adolescent Wellness offers an OCD treatment program for adolescents.
 We use a combination of medication and therapy to help our patients manage their symptoms and live full, happy lives.
 Our center is here to help families and teens find tools to manage OCD symptoms and navigate the treatment process.
 Mental health treatment for adolescents is our specialty, and we are dedicated to helping those in need—call us today at 855.944.6589 to schedule an appointment with us.

-There is no specific factor that causes attention deficit hyperactivity disorder.
-But, medical studies suggest that some environmental, genetic, and maternal factors increase the chances of a kid acquiring this behavioral condition.
+There is no specific factor known to cause OCD.
+However, studies suggest that environmental, genetic, and biological factors may increase the risk of developing this condition.

 OCD may more likely develop in individuals with the disorder with first-degree relatives (parents, siblings, children).
-This suggests that there may be a genetic component to the disorder.
-However, it is essential to note that genes are not the only factor in developing OCD.
+This suggests that there may be a genetic component to the condition.
+However, it’s essential to note that genes are not the only factor in developing OCD.
 Some people with OCD do not have family members with the condition.

 Environmental factors contributing to the development of OCD include stressful life events and exposure to someone else with OCD.
-It is thought that these factors may interact with an individual’s genetic vulnerability to trigger the development of OCD.
+It’s thought that these factors may interact with an individual’s genetic vulnerability to trigger the development of OCD.

 OCD has also been linked to deficiencies in the neurotransmitter norepinephrine.
 Norepinephrine is involved in the brain’s stress response system and helps to regulate mood and anxiety.
 Like serotonin, imbalances in norepinephrine levels have been linked to several psychiatric disorders, including OCD.

-Exposure and Response Prevention (ERP) therapy is the mainstay of OCD treatment.
+Exposure and response prevention (ERP) therapy is the mainstay of OCD treatment.
 It comprises gradually exposing the patient to the things they fear and dread without engaging in the compulsive behaviors that provide temporary relief from anxiety.
-ERP is often combined with cognitive behavioral therapy (CBT), which helps patients to challenge and change the negative thoughts and beliefs that contribute to their OCD.
+ERP is often combined with cognitive-behavioral therapy (CBT), which helps patients challenge and change the negative thoughts and beliefs contributing to their OCD.

 Several medications can effectively treat OCD, including antidepressants, antipsychotics, and beta-blockers.
 The choice of medication will be based on the patient’s specific needs.
 In some cases, teens may only require medication for a short period, while in other cases, they may need to take medication on a long-term basis.

-Obsessive-compulsive disorder (OCD) is a mental health disorder that can commonly begin during adolescence.
+Obsessive-compulsive disorder is a mental health condition that can commonly begin during adolescence.
 OCD is characterized by symptoms related to obsessive thoughts and compulsive behaviors.
-OCD can be a debilitating mental health disorder, but with treatment symptoms can be reduced.
+OCD can be a debilitating mental health condition, but with treatment, symptoms can be reduced.

 If you are the parent of an adolescent struggling with OCD symptoms, please know that help is available.
-Our mental health professionals at MCAW are committed to aiding adolescents in managing the symptoms of the mental health conditions we treat, including OCD.
-We are committed to ensuring that all our clients and their families receive the tools to improve their wellness through day treatment and intensive outpatient programs.
+Our mental health professionals at Massachusetts Center for Adolescent Wellness are committed to aiding adolescents in managing the symptoms of the mental health conditions we treat, including OCD.
+We are committed to ensuring that all our patients and their families receive the tools to improve their wellness through daily treatment and intensive outpatient programs.